-Your icon is the face of your app.
+App store icons are the face of apps.
 All your hard work and all your GitHub hours boil down to a little 1024 x 1024 square.
 Creating a great icon is pretty well recognized as one of the best things you can do for app store optimization (ASO).
 Translation?
 Your icon is the last thing between developers and above-the-poverty-line riches.
 So we’re going to go through some best practices that you can apply to make your icon design (metaphorically) shine.

 Image via Flickr